 This is one of the most versatile and used microphones for both podcasters and vloggers alike.
 The sound quality is pretty amazing for a USB microphone.
 It's not flawless but it does the job.
 I haven't tried it for interviews but there is an option to record 360 or bi-directional, meaning you could potentially use for interviews.
-Although I've never tried...
+Although I've never tried this function...
 This is the microphone I use for all my solo-round podcast episodes (and what I use to record my intros and outros on most of my episodes).

 THE ADVANCED KIT

 The Canon 70D has quickly become a cult camera in the world of vloggers as it is the go-to camera of YouTube's golden boy, Casey Neistat.
 It's a DSLR camera with a screen that flips horizontally and its autofocus makes your job as a vlogger, very easy.
 Probably the best bang for your buck at the moment.
 Depending on what lens you get though you'll want to make sure you have an external audio recording device as the auto-focus can be quite noisy.
 (If you want to buy the latest version, grab the 80D, which is basically an upgrade from the 70D.)

 This is a directional mic that mounts on top of the Canon 70D (or 80D) and is plugged into the main camera body.
 Meaning you won't have to spend time syncing up the external volume in post production.
 It basically makes it sound much better than with just the mic on the actual camera itself.
 That being said, I find that a lapel mic plugged in a Zoom H4N for example is still better quality, but takes a lot more time to sync up.